 For this, you’ll need to learn a simple tool called a trendline.
 Connect a series of prices across specific swing points on a trend (a minimum of three connection points) to form a sloping line.
 The trend’s strength is gauged by the angle of the slope: a small angle from the x-axis indicates a strong trend; a big angle indicates a weak trend.

 A strong bullish trend is not always a good thing because the asset may be moving up too fast to the point of being overbought.
 A weak trend is generally more sustainable.
 A break of a trendline can either mean a decrease in the momentum of a trend or a complete trend reversal.

 You can also use trendlines as support and resistance.

 How to trade trends

-It’s easy to define a trend on the price chart by eye.
+Most traders identify trends without any tools—they can just determine a trend on the price chart by eye.
 If you see the price moving in the same direction for a considerable period, it’s a trend.
-Use a trendline to frame the trend.
-It’s a tool implemented on any trading platform.
-Connect highs and lows with the line so that you see the trend direction and its upper and lower bounds.
+For convenience, frame the trend on the chart using trendlines.
+Remember that it’s not an automated tool on any trading platform; you’ll need to manually connect highs and lows with the line so that you see the trend direction and its upper and lower bounds.

 The idea of trend trading is to buy within an uptrend and sell in a downtrend.

 Most trend trading strategies are based on the expectation that price movements will continue in the same direction.
 When a trend reverses (or preferably shortly before), you should close your position.

 Catching the right moment